Leo E. Strine, Jr.

 - Lifting Labor's Voice: A Principled Path Toward Greater Worker Voice and Power Within American Corporate Governance,

 in Columbia Law School The Center for Law and Economics Working Paper No. 643.
-This paper is also available as University of Pennsylvania Institute for Law and Economics Research Paper No. 21-09 and Harvard Law School Program on Corporate Governance Discussion Paper No. 2021-3.
-Available at SSRN: https://ssrn.com/abstract=3792492.
+This paper is also available as University of Pennsylvania Institute for Law and Economics Research Paper No. 21-09, and Harvard Law School Program on Corporate Governance Discussion Paper No. 2021-3, on SSRN.

 - Toward Fair Gainsharing and a Quality Workplace For Employees: How a Reconceived Compensation Committee Might Help Make Corporations More Responsible Employers and Restore Faith in American Capitalism,

 in 76 Bus.
 Law.
 31 (Winter 2020-2021).

 - Toward Racial Equality: The Most Important Things the Business Community Can Do,